-- 35. (1) Every person has the right, peaceably and unarmed, to assemble, to demonstrate, to picket, and to present petitions to public authorities. - (2) Parliament shall, by legislation, provide for orderly enjoyment of the right provided in clause (1).
+- 42. 35.
+(1) Every person has the right, peaceably, and unarmed and without the requirement of permission, to assemble, to demonstrate, to picket, and to present petitions to public authorities. - (2) Parliament shall, by legislation, provide for orderly enjoyment of the right provided in clause (1).